 - Steering wheel vibration when drifting from the lane

-- Steering intervention if drifting into adjacent lane
+- Steering intervention if drifting into an adjacent lane

 How to Use: Automatically engaged.
 However, steering wheel vibration may be turned off in system settings.